Safecast/Tilemap/README.md

 ## Server Requirements

 There are no particular server requirements for hosting these files, and they may be served from any HTTP server.
 When testing locally, you should use a local HTTP server, rather than file://.
-The reason being that almost all code and content is now loaded asynchronously and that requires http.
+The reason being that almost all code and content is now loaded asynchronously and that requires HTTP.

 ## Domain-Specific References: